cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 :::

-### LVE Manager options
+### CloudLinux Manager options

-You can change LVE Manager settings for a server manually via cPanel/WHM or, if you have many servers, you can change LVE Manager settings for them in the config file.
+You can change CloudLinux Manager settings for a server manually via cPanel/WHM or, if you have many servers, you can change CloudLinux Manager settings for them in the config file.

 ####  Changing settings manually